alexkim205/just-another-navbar/README.md

 ## Usage

 It's as simple as importing the component.
-Take a look at the `demo/` folder to look through the demo example.
+Take a look at the `demo/` folder to see how it's being used in the demo.

 ```{javascript}
 import React from 'react';